peterussell/peterussell.github.io_old/_posts/2016-09-22-life-just-after-30.md

 # Professional: WXDecoder.com

-I noticed about last year was that there wasn't a huge amount of momentum on any single project (Image Workstation being the exception), which I think can be distilled to the fractured division of time between projects, especially the price of context switching to and from concepts and languages that have made it to the back of my not-always-stellar memory.
+I noticed about last year was that there wasn't a huge amount of momentum on any single project (Image Workstation being the exception), which I'll try blaming on the fractured division of time between projects.

 This year I'll commit to working on just one project and see how far it goes.
 It should be a fun experiment if nothing else.